Behind-the-Scenes Farm Tours

 Hop on the hay wagon with Farmer Bill and his knowledgeable staff and ride trails through the gardens and forest to a private area where family memories will be born as you help during feeding time and have special access to our newest additions.

-Tours are offered every day at 11am and also at 1pm on weekends plus April 16-20.
+Tours are offered every day at 11am and also at 1pm on weekends.

 The Village’s merino sheep are this weekend’s stars.
-Throughout the weekend, follow the wool from sheep to cloak: sheep-shearing with champion shearer Fred DePaul, spinning, dying, and weaving demonstrations.
-Give spinning and weaving a try yourself.
+Throughout the weekend, follow the wool from sheep to cloak: sheep-shearing with champion shearer Fred DePaul, spinning, dyeing, and weaving demonstrations.
+Give spinning and weaving a try.
 See rarely-displayed Shaker-made woolen items, including the famous Shaker cloak.
-Make a wooly sheep in the Discovery Barn or bring needles, yarn, and join a Sit ‘N Knit.
+Make a woolly sheep in the Discovery Barn or bring needles, yarn, and join a Sit ‘N Knit.

 Included in admission/FREE to members

 Baby Animals on the Shaker Farm offers a fun and educational experience for children in all grades.
 For teachers, we offer planning assistance before your visit and curriculum-based tour outlines.
 Enjoy our Picnic Area or use our shared indoor seating for lunch.